When there is a gold rush, consider selling shovels if the panning isn’t your thing.

 The 2019 numbers saw a broad range through, from $13 to $25/kW/yr.
 This was seen in 2017 research as well, with a range of $12/kW/year to $30/kW/year.
 Variability in scale, system configuration (roof or ground, tracking or fixed, central or string inverters), climate (temperature, snow), and site (urban or remote, dusty or unpolluted) makes these broad $/kW numbers less useful, and are part of the impetus for the creation of this document.

-In a later article we’ll review the document’s output of a commercial and industrial sized project, as well a residential project.
+In a later article (this one right here) we’ll review the document’s output of a commercial and industrial sized project, as well a residential project.